(Reuters) - 1/THIRD LAW OF TARIFFS

-Graphic - Disconnected - Economic data vs. stocks: here
+For a graphic on Disconnected - Economic data vs. stocks, click

 The plummeting lira and Turkish accusations that foreign banks mounted a “manipulative attack” on the currency revived memories of the country’s 2018 crisis.
 The lira has slumped to record lows, the coronavirus is bringing deep recession and recent months have seen the central bank burn through a quarter of available forex reserves.

 Will its troubles ensnare other emerging markets, many of which are only just resurfacing from under the rubble left by the COVID-19 rout?
 A degree of such contagion was seen in 2018 when lira weakness dragged on currencies in South Africa, Mexico and Russia.

 This time Brazil’s real may be the weak link.
 It has tumbled to a record low through 5.80 per dollar after a large interest rate cut from the central bank.

 South Africa’s rand and Mexico’s peso are also worth watching.
 Both have performed poorly this year, having lost 26% and 22% respectively.

 -Turkish lira hits record low; reserves, funding worries weigh

 -GRAPHIC-The Turkish lira’s perfect storm